sdylewski/Stealthchanger/wiki/Home.md

 Mounting of the toolhead to the shuttle is done by using bushings and pins, with magnets to help create a strong mounting connection for high-speed printing, and uses the same principles as [TAP](https://github.com/VoronDesign/Voron-Tap) to measure Z offsets.

-StealthChanger draws from many different projects including [tapchanger](https://github.com/viesturz/tapchanger), and involves the contributions of many people who contribute to make it better.
+StealthChanger draws from many different projects including [tapchanger](https://github.com/viesturz/tapchanger), and involves the contributions of many people who work together to make it better.

 ## Stealthchanger Components
 <add breakout diagram?><br>